• Skip to main content

 5 from 1 vote

-If you love cinnamon rolls then you will love this colourful version.
-These sweet rolls are filled with raspberries and a cream cheese filling.
-Perfect for anytime of day including breakfast.
+If you love cinnamon rolls then chances are you will also love this recipe for these sweet raspberry rolls.
+These rolls are filled with fresh raspberries and topped with a simple butter icing.

 Ingredients